JCSDA/jedi-docs/docs/jedi-components/oops/applications/variational.rst

 4D-Ens-Var
 ^^^^^^^^^^

-4DEnVar is using ensembles for estimating ensemble background error covariances.
+4DEnVar uses ensembles for estimating ensemble background error covariances.
 Does not require model TL/AD.

 4D-Var
 ^^^^^^

-4D-Var cost function name is reserved for the strong-constraint (perfect model) 4DVar.
+The 4D-Var cost function name is reserved for the strong-constraint (perfect model) 4DVar.
 Requires model TL/AD.

 .. note::